 But the greatest pain was when he left me and this world for good.
 Inbum used to tell me he would live very long- long enough to see our children get married and see their children as well.
-After 20 years of marriage and 4 children, I suddenly lost Inbum to a heart attack on 5 February 1980.
+After 20 years of marriage and 4 children, I suddenly lost Inbum to a heart attack on Tuesday, 5 February 1980.
 I cannot describe how badly devastated I was, what great difficulties I experienced and the insurmountable sorrow that overwhelmed me.
 I just can’t put in words the difficulties that engulfed my life without Inbum.
 My life was one big sorrow and full of vacuum.
 With no money in the bank, I was told to surrender the Government house on Jalan U Thant to the Ministry of Education.
 Under all these insurmountable stress and strain, it remains a wonder how I did not go crazy.
 It was through constant and ardent prayers that I was able to cope with all these difficulties.
 If not for my two brothers-in-law, who helped me by giving me financial aid, I really didn’t know how I would have survived.
 Mary’s husband, Dato Dr. Dharmalingam contributed RM 200 per month and Annie’s husband, Tan Tee contributed RM 100 also per month to help with my family expenses, for at least a year until which time I could receive Inbum’s pension.
-Then I told them they need not to send me the money anymore.
+Then I told them they need not send me the money anymore.
 I could manage.
 Till today I feel so grateful to my two brothers-in-law for their financial help, without which I really don’t know how I could have managed.
 My eldest brother, Leong Ho Chiew also helped a lot.
 Whenever he came to visit, he would bring ample food for the children.
 Sometimes he would even bring a large salt fish, which was my favourite!

-When my father passed away in October 1972 when Inbum was pioneering in Tanzania.
+When my father passed away in October 1972, Inbum was pioneering in Tanzania.
 My mother was living alone in the Bahá’í center in Malacca.
-One night she had a fall and she called my husband’s brother in law Kumara Das to inform him what had happened.
+One night she had a fall and she called my husband’s brother-in-law Kumara Das to inform him what had happened.
 Kumara telephoned Inbum in Kuala Lumpur and the next day Inbum drove to Malacca.
 He told my mother just to pack her clothes and whatever things she needed and he was taking her back to Kuala Lumpur to live with us, I did not know my mother was coming to live with us.
 But I was so happy to see her.
 This is what my mother said to me, “When Inbum asked me to live in his house, I cried and cried.
 I told Inbum that if Lily had asked me, I wouldn’t have accepted, because to a Chinese to live with the daughter is a shameful thing.
-The mother should live with the son.
+The mother should live with her son.
 But because the invitation comes from you I will go with you to Kuala Lumpur.”
 My mother also had asked Inbum “What if I should die in your house?”
 Inbum had said, “Mother, if you should die in my house, it would be a great honor to me and I assure you, many Bahá’ís will attend your funeral.”
 Nobody expected Inbum to go before my mother, almost 10 years earlier.

 When I was asked to vacate the government house, I went through a few kind-hearted people to appeal on my behalf and I was given permission to stay on in the Jalan U Thant house for 6 months, after which time, I had to leave.
 I was given a small, old and almost depleted and deplorable government house on Jalan Utara, off Jalan Imbi.
 When I first viewed this house with my mother, and I saw the horrible condition it was in, I just sat on the floor and cried and cried.
 My mother was a very wise person.
 She said, ”Don’t worry, Lily.
 At least we have a roof over our head.
 We can clean up the house and make it livable for us.”
 After hearing what she said, I decided to take the house.
 I did it up as much as I could.
 And we lived in it for nearly 13 years, till 3 of the 4 of my children graduated from the university.
-With loans and grants from The Kuok Foundation, The Lee Foundation and the MIC students Loan Foundation, my three elder children could pursue a tertiary education.
+With loans and grants from The Kuok Foundation, The Lee Foundation, and the MIC students Loan Foundation, my three elder children could pursue tertiary education.
 But Mehran was not able to obtain any financial aid as all these organizations remarked that his siblings who were already working could help him.
 At that time, I was able to pay Mehran’s higher education fees.
 So he was able to obtain a law degree.
-I must thank Baha’u’llah with all my heart that my 4 children were able to complete their tertiary education.
-I know Inbum is taking care of them from the Abha Kingdom.
+I must thank Bahá’u’lláh with all my heart that my 4 children were able to complete their tertiary education.
+I know Inbum is taking care of them from the Abhá Kingdom.
 I have no doubt about this!

 So often I thought I couldn’t get through life without Inbum.
-Imagine, I had not reached my 44th birthday and Inbum had not reached his 48th birthday, when he passed away.
-How was I going to survive with 4 young children, an aged mother and a social dependent to take care of?
-I know it was my prayers and faith in Baha’u’llah that saw me through.
+Imagine, I had not reached my 44th birthday and Inbum had not reached his 48th birthday when he passed away.
+How was I going to survive with 4 young children, an aged mother, and a social dependent to take care of?
+I know it was my prayers and faith in Bahá’u’lláh that saw me through.
 Of course, it was a big struggle when the children were growing up.
 Their needs were great and I did not have much money to spare.
 Somehow, we managed to get through all those difficult times.
-At several moments of heedlessness I prayed to Inbum, asking him to intercede on my behalf to solve my problems.
+At several moments of heedlessness, I prayed to Inbum, asking him to intercede on my behalf to solve my problems.
 And the prayers worked, and they worked miraculously.
-I was very worried of my son Soheil who was not getting to know any girl at the age of his marriage when all other children were settled.
+I was very worried about my son Soheil who was not getting to know any girl at the age of his marriage when all other children were settled.
 One day I spent a long time seeking the intercession by Inbum to get him a girl.
 A lovely Bahá’í girl who was a close friend of my daughter Saffura came into the picture.
 And that is Bernice.
 At the marriage which I was conducting, I mentioned how I got the intercession done by Inbum.
 I am very clear Inbum is always there to assist me.
-To others Inbum may have gone, but to me he is still very much with me and within my soul.
+To others, Inbum may have gone, but to me, he is still very much with me and within my soul.

 Those who had not moved closely with Inbum had no chance of knowing him.
 There was a dear friend of mine who is no more around.
 She started to serve with Inbum on the same institution.
 That was the first time she got to know Inbum well.
 One day she told me, ” You know Lily, you had spiritual eyes with which you were able to see Inbum much ahead of many of us.
-Otherwise you would have had too many competitors to win over Inbum.
+Otherwise, you would have had too many competitors to win over Inbum.
 This is certainly not a boasting statement, but just to say that once people met Inbum they would never want to lose his friendship.